HuakunTech/Tulyn/docs/src/content/docs/guides/get-started.md

 KK is designed to be cross-platform.
 It not only supports Windows and MacOS, but also Linux.

-Linux is usually ignored by app developers as it has a small market share.
+Linux is usually ignored by software companies and app developers as it has a small market share.

 However, as a developer myself, I admire the open source spirit of Linux and I want to make KK available to Linux users.